msperlin/R-data-sources-finance/README.md

 # Data Sources for Finance

-In this repository you'll find a curated (and biased) list of financial data packages for using with R. Here you'll find many of my own package and also of others.
+In this repository you'll find a curated (and biased) list of financial data packages for R. Here you'll find many of my own packages and also of others.

-Fell free to contribute using the issues or PR system.
-See [Tpessia/dados-financeiros](https://github.com/Tpessia/dados-financeiros) for a more broad collection.
+Fell free to contribute using the [issue](/issues) or PR system.

+## Other resources

+- [Tpessia/dados-financeiros](https://github.com/Tpessia/dados-financeiros) offers a broad collection of financial data sources.

+- [msperlin/data](https://www.msperlin.com/blog/data/) provides compiled datasets (DFP/FRE/Tesouro Direto) for download

 ## Equity Markets